LichFactory-Games/lichfactory/docs/Rules & Options/Character Options.md

 - **[[./Classes/Power Domain|Power Domain]]** (Cleric) : a focus on the promotion of life, the freedom from external constraints or conditions, and the connection of each being's existence to that of others and the fate of all.
 - **[[./Classes/Tinkerer|Tinkerer]]** (Rogue):  a master of cobbling materials together, though perhaps they don't always work as intended.

-## Ancestry/Lineage/Race
+## Species & Lineage

-In addition to Human, the following ancestries/lineages/races are available for play on Ermis: Dhampir, Giff, Goliath, Hadozee, Harengon, Hexblood, Loxodon, Plasmoid, Thri-Kreen, Vedalken (All these should be available on DnDBeyond).
-There are also some new additional races/lineages:
+In addition to Human, the following species and lineages are available for play on Ermis: Dhampir, Giff, Goliath, Hadozee, Harengon, Hexblood, Loxodon, Plasmoid, Thri-Kreen, Vedalken.
+There are also some new additional species & lineages:

 - **[[./Ancestry/Auton|Auton]]**: A living mechanical construct.
 - **[[./Ancestry/Doloi|Doloi]]**: A kind of goblinoid; may be small or medium in size.
 - **[[./Ancestry/The Faeir|The Faeir]]**: Humanoid fey creatures, they are enigmatic and aloof.
-- **[[./Ancestry/Haimin|Haimin]]**:   Humanoids small of stature but big in their ideas (like if dwarves, halflings, and gnomes were just one race…).
+- **[[haemin-haemin|Haemin]]**:   Humanoids small of stature but big in their ideas (like if dwarves, halflings, and gnomes were just one race…).

 Ermis lacks many standard D&D ancestries/races.
 You **cannot** play a Dwarf, Dragonborn, Elf, Gnome, Halfling, or Tiefling.

+## Background

+The PHB backgrounds are all available as usual.
+There is one new background -- the Renegade.
+There are also a few other backgrounds that work well on Ermis.
+These are:

+- House Agent (Eberron)